awneet23/ChromeHackathon/README.md

 **No cards appearing:**
 - Make sure you clicked "Start" in the sidebar
 - Enable Google Meet captions by pressing "C"
-- Check that API keys are configured in background.js
+- Verify Chrome Prompt API is enabled in chrome://flags
+- Ensure Gemini Nano model is downloaded (Chrome will download it automatically)
 - Look for errors in the browser console (F12)

 **Sidebar not showing:**